raulsaha/postgres/docker/README.md

 # Docker Notes

 Docker has become important so do PostgreSQL.
-We can get docker images from docker hub from this link -
+We can get docker images from docker hub from this [link]( https://hub.docker.com/_/postgres)